4 Missouri prison guards charged with murder, and a 5th with manslaughter, in death of Black man

-COLUMBIA, Mo. — (AP) — Four Missouri prison guards were charged Friday with murder, and a fifth with involuntary manslaughter, in the December death of a Black man who died after the officers pepper sprayed him and covered his face with a mask while in custody at a correctional facility, authorities said.
+COLUMBIA, Mo. — (AP) — Four Missouri prison guards were charged Friday with murder, and a fifth with accessory to involuntary manslaughter, in the December death of a Black man who was pepper sprayed, had his face covered with a mask and was left in a position that caused him to suffocate while in custody at a correctional facility, according to a complaint filed Friday.

-According to a complaint filed Friday, the guards at the Jefferson City Correctional Center on Dec.
-8, 2023, pepper-sprayed Othel Moore Jr., 38, in the face, placed a mask over his face that inhibited his ability to breathe and left him in a position causing his asphyxiation.
+A group of guards making up the Department of Corrections Emergency Response Team was sweeping one of the housing units for contraband on Dec.
+8, 2023, when Othel Moore Jr., 38, was pepper sprayed twice, then put in a spit hood, leg wrap and restraint chair, according to a news release from Cole County Prosecuting Attorney Locke Thompson.

+Moore was then moved to a separate housing unit, where he was left in the hood, wrap and chair for 30 minutes.
+Thompson said multiple people heard him saying he couldn’t breathe.
+Moore was eventually taken to a hospital wing and was pronounced dead.

+Thompson said the medical examiner ruled Moore’s cause of death was from positional asphyxiation, and his death was listed as a homicide.
+He confirmed the events were captured on the prison’s video surveillance system.

+“After sitting down and reviewing all evidence, the dozens and dozens of interviews, all the reports, we determined that charges were appropriate,” Thompson told The Associated Press.

-An attorney for Moore’s family, Andrew Stroth, has said Moore had blood coming out of his ears and nose and that several inmates heard Moore screaming that he couldn’t breathe.
+An attorney for Moore’s family, Andrew Stroth, has said Moore had blood coming out of his ears and nose.

 "There's a system, pattern and practice of racist and unconstitutional abuse in the Missouri Department of Corrections, and especially within the Jefferson City Correction Center," Stroth said, adding: "It's George Floyd 3.0 in a prison."